philanderson888/course-notes/random/a 3 learning-tech.md

 https://philanderson881.wixsite.com/philipandersoncv2 here is one I could turn into an online CV!!!

-## reviewing payment methods and options for online shops

-- Stripe YES
-- Shoppy Possibly
-- Shopify seems expensive at 5pm for basic and 19pm for normal plan
-- Wix plans from 4 per month but sites with payment options start from 15/m which seems expensive
-  - £22 plan to accept payments, seems a bit costly at present

-## ideas - youtube tutorials
+## ideas - youtube

-philTech youtube channel!!!
+philTech channel

-learnTechFast youtube channel !!!
+learnTechFast channel

-learnBrightscript youtube channel !!!

-learnLinuxScripting youtube channel !!!
+learnLinuxScripting channel

+learnBrightscript channel

-tutorials on youtube for roku
+tutorials on youtube for Roku

-motivation to get up in the mornings
+motivation videos with my words, my sound and my video

 Get yourself going in the morning